EduardSergeev/project-version-action/README.md

         leading-zeros: false
 ```

 Since this action uses action runner's local date/time, which is by default is UTC, the resulting version might be one day before or after your local date, depending on your local time zone.
-To avoid this situation simply set runner's time zone to your local time zone, e.g.:
+To avoid this situation you can either set runner's time zone to your local time zone, e.g.:

 ```yml
 jobs: